Internal combustion engine: Applications

-Reciprocating piston engines are by far the most common power source for land and water vehicles, including automobiles, motorcycles, ships and to a lesser extent, locomotives (some are electrical but most use Diesel engines).
+Reciprocating piston engines are by far the most common power source for land and water vehicles, including automobiles, motorcycles, ships and to a lesser extent, locomotives (some are electrical but most use diesel engines).
 Rotary engines of the Wankel design are used in some automobiles, aircraft and motorcycles.
 These are collectively known as internal-combustion-engine vehicles (ICEV).

 Where high power-to-weight ratios are required, internal combustion engines appear in the form of combustion turbines, or sometimes Wankel engines.
 Powered aircraft typically use an ICE which may be a reciprocating engine.
 Airplanes can instead use jet engines and helicopters can instead employ turboshafts; both of which are types of turbines.
-In addition to providing propulsion, airliners may employ a separate ICE as an auxiliary power unit.
+In addition to providing propulsion, aircraft may employ a separate ICE as an auxiliary power unit.
 Wankel engines are fitted to many unmanned aerial vehicles.

 ICEs drive large electric generators that power electrical grids.
 They are found in the form of combustion turbines with a typical electrical output in the range of some 100 MW.
 Combined cycle power plants use the high temperature exhaust to boil and superheat water steam to run a steam turbine.
 Thus, the efficiency is higher because more energy is extracted from the fuel than what could be extracted by the combustion engine alone.

-Combined cycle power plants achieve efficiencies in the range of 50% to 60%.
+Combined cycle power plants achieve efficiencies in the range of 50–60%.
 In a smaller scale, stationary engines like gas engines or diesel generators are used for backup or for providing electrical power to areas not connected to an electric grid.

-Small engines (usually 2‐stroke gasoline/petrol engines) are a common power source for lawnmowers, string trimmers, chain saws, leafblowers, pressure washers, snowmobiles, jet skis, outboard motors, mopeds, and motorcycles.
+Small engines (usually 2‐stroke single cylinder gasoline/petrol engines) are a common power source for lawnmowers, string trimmers, chainsaws, leaf blowers, pressure washers, radio-controlled cars, snowmobiles, jet skis, outboard motors, mopeds, and motorcycles.